-class Model (lattice, \args)
+class Model(lattice, \args)

-Builds a Hamiltonian from lattice, shape, symmetry and modifier parameters
+Builds a Hamiltonian from lattice, shape, symmetry and modifier parameters lattice [Lattice] The lattice specification.

 The most important attributes are system and hamiltonian which are constructed based on the input parameters.
 The System contains structural data like site positions.
 The tight-binding Hamiltonian is a sparse matrix in the scipy.sparse.csr\matrix format.